andrewjong/excellent-ml-articles/index.md

 Machine learning can be complicated, especially in terms of math.
-But there are some jewels out there that manage to explain things with incredible clarity.
+But some jewels out there explain those concepts with clarity.
 This is a personal collection of amazing explanatory articles I come across.

 ## Machine Learning
 ### Loss Functions